He grew up playing for local US Soccer Development Academy club PA Classics.

 Six days later, Christian scored in successive Bundesliga games in a 3-0 victory over Stuttgart.

-Pulisic netted is first Bundesliga strike of his second season at Dortmund with a goal in a 6-0 victory over Darmstadt three days later.
+Christian netted his first Bundesliga strike of his second season at Dortmund with a goal in a 6-0 victory over Darmstadt three days later.

 He was a 76th minute substitute in Dortmund’s 2-2 draw with Champions League holders Real Madrid on 27 September.